jbx-protocol/juice-docs-v2/docs/api/contracts/jbpaymentterminalstore/properties/directory.md

 IJBDirectory public immutable override directory;
 ```

-* The value cannot be changed.
+* Once set the value cannot be changed.
 * The resulting view function can be accessed externally by anyone.
 * The resulting function overrides a function definition from the [`JBPaymentTerminalStore`](/api/interfaces/ijbpaymentterminalstore.md) interface.